Why EnterpriseOne Leaders Are Moving to Oracle Cloud Infrastructure, and What They're Gaining

 For most EnterpriseOne organizations, the question is no longer whether to move to the cloud.
 That decision has largely been made.
 The question is which cloud, and whether the platform you choose was actually built for Oracle workloads or just capable of running them.

-A small percentage of E1 environments are still planning to stay on-premises long-term, and for some that’s the right call.
+A small percentage of E1 environments are still planning to stay on-premises long-term, and for some, that’s the right call.
 But for the majority, the on-premises constraints are already familiar: aging hardware, legacy databases that are over-licensed and expensive to maintain, and an infrastructure model that limits scalability and increases operational risk.
 The conversation has moved on.
 What hasn’t always moved with it is a clear, data-driven answer to the platform question.

 AWS and Azure can run EnterpriseOne.
 But OCI was built for it.
 That distinction is where the real decision lives, and it’s worth understanding before you commit.